Scripps Energy & Materials Center: History

 TSRI was founded as the Scripps Metabolic Clinic in 1924 by the philanthropist Ellen Browning Scripps in La Jolla, California.
 The Scripps Metabolic Clinic eventually evolved into the Scripps Clinic and Research Foundation.
 In 1991, the Scripps Clinic and the Research Foundation became separate corporations, and the Scripps Research Institute was founded.
 In 1989, TSRI established a graduate program.
 A second campus was opened in Jupiter, Florida in 2005.
 In 2007, TSRI president Richard Lerner hired internationally renowned chemist Roy A. Periana to lead what would become the Scripps Energy & Materials Center.
 The goal was to expand from biomedical research to examining large-scale human problems, including disease, access of future raw materials from natural resources, and the manipulation and storage of energy from renewable resources.

 Facilities

 The Scripps Energy & Materials Center is located on the Scripps Research Institute campus in Jupiter, Florida.
 The campus occupies 30 acre next to the adjacent John D. MacArthur campus of Florida Atlantic University and Max Planck Florida Institute in Palm Beach County, Florida.
 SEMC scientists operate in the 350000 sqft research facilities located among approximately 450 faculty, staff, and students that study and work at the campus.

 Leadership

 The current director of SEMC is Prof. Roy A. Periana, Ph.D.
 Periana is an internationally recognized chemist in the fields of homogeneous catalysis and CH activation.
 His previous work has involved the development of several catalytic systems that convert methane to methanol in high yields at modest temperatures.
-He has also developed chemistry that oxidatively couples methane to acetic acid in a one pot reaction using a palladium catalyst.
-He has won numerous awards, presented as the keynote speaker for several international conferences, and has been featured widely in print and broadcast media.
+He has also developed chemistry that oxidatively couples methane to acetic acid in a one pot reaction using a palladium catalyst, earning multiple awards.